micw/tibber-meter-uploader/README.md

 java -Xmx25M -jar tibber-meter-uploader.master.jar
 ```

-Memory assignment of the process can be tuned by the `-Xmx` option - adjust it to your needs so that the process does not get an out of memory error.
+Memory assignment of the process can be fine tuned by the `-Xmx` option - adjust it to your needs so that the process does not get an out of memory error.

 ## Konfiguration